Joint Estimation of Sea State and Vessel Parameters Using a Mass-Spring-Damper Equivalence Model: Joint Estimation of Input-State-Parameters

 where $ {\mathrm{A}^s(\boldsymbol{\eta}, t)} = ~~\text{and}~~{\mathbf{B}^s(\boldsymbol{\eta}, t) } = .$ In this formulation, three types of measurements, namely position, $y(t)$, velocity, $\dot{y}(t)$, and acceleration, $\ddot{y}(t)$, are considered for the joint estimation of system input and parameters along with the states.
 If $\mathbf{y}^s(t) = [y(t), \dot{y}(t), \ddot{y}(t)]^\top$, then,

 To implement a recursive Bayesian estimator when measurements are available at discrete intervals, a discrete-time representation of the underlying system is preferred.
 For accuracy, we choose a first-order hold (FOH) discretisation over a zero-order hold (ZOH), despite its higher computational cost.
-Applying the FOH method~\cite{maes2019tracking} with a sampling time of $T_s$, the continuous-time system in \eqref{process_c} and \eqref{meas_c} can be discretized as
+Applying the FOH method~(p.757 of \cite{maes2019tracking}) with a sampling time of $T_s$, the continuous-time system in \eqref{process_c} and \eqref{meas_c} can be discretized as

 where $\mathbf{q}_{k-1}^s$ and $\mathbf{r}^s_k$ are process and measurement noise sequences, respectively.
+The additive process noise accounts for unmodeled hydrodynamic effects, simplifications in the wave–vessel interaction model, and discrepancies between the assumed dynamics and the actual vessel response.
+The measurement noise represents sensor-related uncertainties and other disturbances affecting the recorded heave and pitch measurements that are not explicitly captured in the deterministic measurement model.
 Both are assumed to be mutually uncorrelated, zero-mean Gaussian white noise with distributions $\mathbf{q}_k^s \sim \mathcal{N}(0, \mathrm{Q}_k^s)$ and $\mathbf{r}^s_k \sim \mathcal{N}(0, \mathrm{R}^s_k)$.
 Then, { } Since we aim to jointly estimate the state-input-parameters using onboard sensors measurements, then we augment our state vector with the unknown wave excitation signal and define a state vector that completely describes the unobserved states of the regular system, $\mathbf{x}^r_k = [\mathbf{x}_k^{s \top}, p_k]^\top$.
 Here, using \eqref{eq:nelson-heave} and \eqref{eq:nelson-pitch}, the wave excitation can be expressed in the discrete-time domain as

 \begin{flushleft}

 Further, to express the wave excitation recursively, expanding its value at the next time step and rearranging the right-hand side, we can write Substituting $p_k$ from \eqref{reg_input}, it can be expressed recursively as